uthoffcyra/Put-U-On/docs/METRICS.md

 ## Happiness

-- Metric Name:
+- Metric Name: Net Promoter Score (NPS)
-- How to Collect:
+- How to Collect: At some point within the app, prompt the user to optionally rate their experience out of 10.
+Negative reviews are generally scored 0-6, and positive scores are 7-10.

 ## Engagement